Catch A Lift: Utah’s Lift-Served Mountain Biking

 The Trails

-Give kiddos their first taste of dirt on the nicely sculpted Raptor Loop east of the Moonbeam Lodge.
+Give kiddos their first taste of dirt on the sculpted Raptor Loop east of the Moonbeam Lodge.
 This tiny trail features a loop where you can practice on Down & Out before venturing up to more terrain along Raptor Loop.
 Beginners looking for a longer trail can try Raptor Road, a double track that can be pedaled uphill in a moderately challenging climb or accessed via the Sunrise chairlift.
-The newly crafted Mother Lodge trail is a winding green-rated Freeride trail that takes riders from the top of Moonbeam on down 2 miles to return to the base area.
+The Mother Lode trail is a winding green-rated Freeride trail that takes riders from the top of Moonbeam down two miles to return to the base area.
+This is a great place to start if you are new to the bike park.
+For summer 2026, Solitude will be finishing up the build-out of its newest blue/green flow trail called Emerald Alley.

-For intermediate riders, Serenity is a popular choice and Easy Out is a great introduction to singletrack style riding through shady aspen groves, though riders should be prepared for the connection to black-rated Krüzr.
-For more mileage try Queen Bess or Silver Fork Canyon.
-The new blue-rated trails from Gravity Logic include the Cobalt Cruise and a more technical trail called Mine Shaft.
+For intermediate riders, Serenity is a popular choice, and Easy Out is a great introduction to singletrack-style riding through shady aspen groves, though riders should be prepared for the connection to black-rated Krüzr.
+For more mileage, try Queen Bess or Silver Fork Canyon.
+Blue-rated trails from Gravity Logic include the Cobalt Cruise and a more technical trail called Mine Shaft.
+The Quicksilver trail is a jump line with lots of supportive berms so riders can test them out at speed and dial in their downhill skills.

-Advanced riders will want to investigate Krüzr, Soilitude's classic trail.
-If you want extra mileage you can tack on the SolBright trail.
+Advanced riders will want to investigate Krüzr, Solitude's classic downhill singletrack trail.
+If you want extra mileage, you can tack on the SolBright trail.
 For breathtaking views and a lung-crushing workout, riders can climb Eagle Ridge or the Summit trails.
-Holy Schist is the newest black diamond tech trail from Gravity Logic that will test the mettle of expert riders.
+Holy Schist is a black diamond tech trail from Gravity Logic that will test the mettle of expert riders.
+Then there is the extremely difficult Pyrite Plunge, littered with gaps, drops, rock gardens and hair-raising tech.

 Parking